Aloha

 Our 100% Maui honey is the effort of so many diligent honey bees and humans working together to create some of the worlds most exquisite honey.
 These two varieties of honey are from locations about 50 miles from each other and about 3,000 ft elevation difference.
 One just 1,000 yards from the rugged shores of Waihe’e; nestled in a quiet corner of a working (small family owned) macadamia- nut orchard.
 The other 3,500 ft up the side of Haleakala (Maui’s dormant volcano) on a gently sloping pasture, surrounded by hundreds of acres of wild eucalyptus trees.
 Both locations very different and both absolutely beautiful!
 Similar to the locations, both varieties of honey are completely different in taste and texture; both are wonderful in their own regard.

-Olinda Makawao Honey
+Olinda Makawao Honey (currently unavailable)

 Quick View

-Olinda Makawao Honey
+Olinda Makawao Honey (currently unavailable)

 Olinda Honey is a thick creamy crystalized honey that comes from local clovers, eucalyptus, wild berries, and gorse that grows in Olinda, Hawaii.